Tatra 815: Cab

 Tatra T815 is equipped with own Tatra-produced COE cab.
-There is basic version, extended version with room behind seats used for a berth and especially for fire-fighting applications a long four-door cab enabling transportation of up to six persons.
+There is a basic version, extended version with room behind seats used for a berth and especially for fire-fighting applications, and a long four-door cab enabling transportation of up to six persons.

 There is also special low cab version used mostly for cranes and other special applications.
 The cab is situated in front of the front axle.